-- 10.5 To qualify as Clearly Identifiable Over-Delivery, an Over-Delivery element , and not the full project, must meet the following criteria: - Outputs and costs must both be quantifiable and separable from the overall delivery (e.g. a specific project); - 2.
-The Over-Delivery element must not have been specified within the licensee's RIIO-2 Business Plan, or if specified, must have been specifically excluded from BNRO at Final Determinations as reflected in the NARM Workbook (NARW).- This includes The exception to this is a case where an Over-Delivery is achieved as a result of fewer assets being added to the network, ora reduction in project-the scope of a baseline project, in which case this criterion will be considered met, regardless of whether the Over-Delivery element was specified as part of basline.- - The Over-Delivery element must not be specified in NARM Funding Category A3; and - 4.
-The Over-Delivery element must have an outturn UCR greater than 105% greater of the baseline UCRthan a specified upper threshold, or less than 95% less thanof a specified lower threshold the baseline UCR value, for a the given risk sub-catergory where appliciable. (see paragraph 10.9 for further detail on these values). - 10.6 Where a project_delivery element meets the Clearly Identifiable Over-Delivery criteria, the Authority will undertake an ex-post efficiency assessment of the associated costs.
+10.5 To qualify as Clearly Identifiable Over-Delivery, an Over-Delivery element must meet the following criteria:

+- 1. Outputs and costs must both be quantifiable and separable from the overall delivery (e.g. a specific project); - 2.
+The Over-Delivery element must not have been specified within the licensee's RIIO-2 Business Plan, or if specified, must have been specifically excluded from BNRO at Final Determinations as reflected in the NARM Workbook (NARW).
+The exception to this is a case where an Over-Delivery is achieved as a result of a reduction in the scope of a baseline project, in which case this criterion will be considered met. - The Over-Delivery element must not be specified in NARM Funding Category A3; and - 4.
+The Over-Delivery element must have an outturn UCR greater than 105% of the baseline UCR, or less than 95% of the baseline UCR value, for the given risk sub-category where applicable. - 10.6 Where a delivery element meets the Clearly Identifiable Over-Delivery criteria, the Authority will undertake an ex-post efficiency assessment of the associated costs.